 Step 5.
 Done

-After the initial restart, let go of the keys, as it has initiated a reset of your PRAM on your Mac device.
-Therefore, once done, it'll restart on your Mac's desktop with a cleared PRAM.
+After restarting, release the keys as it has triggered a PRAM reset on your Mac, and it will restart on your Mac's desktop with a cleared PRAM.

 Step 2.
 Type "Sudo nvram -c" and press enter